Potential Multibaggers Pt.3: Momo Has Mojo

 4. A long-term vision

 Whether I pick DGI stocks or growth stocks, I don't change my strategy: I buy stocks for the long road.
 Mostly I am a buy-and-hold guy.
 In my bio here on SA, there is the sentence that I think qualifies me very well: I don't think in years but rather in decades.

 As a consequence, I pick stocks of companies that have a vision for the future and that I believe that they will thrive over the next years or decade (in as far as that is foreseeable, of course).
 Momo is such a stock.
 I think both digitalization, personal video, mobile content and the growing Chinese internet market are secular trends that will go on for years and years and Momo thrives from those trends.

 A long-term vision also forces me to look at the question if the growth stock that I buy is part of a secular trend and I think for Momo, you could answer 'Yes' wholeheartedly.
-Yes because social apps are a secular trend, yes because the steady growth of a lot of Chinese towards middle class is a secular trend.
+Yes, because social apps are a secular trend; yes, because the steady growth of a lot of Chinese towards middle class is a secular trend.

 5. At least double-digit growth over the next five years